vbocan/ipfees/docs/softwarex-manuscript.md

 ### 6.1 Current Limitations

-**DSL Expressiveness**: Simple syntax limits highly complex procedural structures.
-While 160+ jurisdictions encode successfully, edge cases may require custom implementations, prioritizing accessibility over complete expressiveness.

-**Scope of Features**: Focus on fee calculation excludes advanced NLP, complex temporal reasoning, or external database integration, maintaining simplicity and minimal learning curve.

-**Currency Provider Dependencies**: Real-time conversion requires external APIs.
-Three-tier fallback mitigates outages, but extended unavailability needs manual intervention.
+The DSL's deliberately simple syntax prioritizes readability and maintainability over maximum expressiveness.
+While this design choice has proven sufficient for encoding 160+ jurisdictions successfully, edge cases requiring external database lookups or complex multi-step workflows may necessitate custom implementations through the plugin architecture.
+This tradeoff favors accessibility for legal professionals over complete expressiveness, accepting that some jurisdictions may need procedural extensions that reduce the transparency benefits of pure DSL implementation.

+The platform's focused scope on fee calculation intentionally excludes advanced natural language processing, complex temporal reasoning beyond date arithmetic, and automatic integration with external data sources.
+For example, the system cannot automatically parse patent claims text to determine claim counts or analyze specification documents to calculate page counts—these parameters must be provided by the user.
+While this keeps the system's complexity manageable and its behavior predictable, it does place some burden on users to extract the relevant parameters from their documents.

+Real-time currency conversion depends on external API providers, which introduces a network dependency.
+The three-tier fallback mechanism (real-time API, historical database, manual override) mitigates this limitation for most scenarios, but extended unavailability of all currency providers would require manual intervention.
+Organizations requiring air-gapped deployment can still use the system with historical rates or manual overrides, though they lose the convenience of automatic current exchange rates.

 ### 6.2 Planned Enhancements

-**LLM-Assisted DSL Generation**: Large Language Models will analyze WIPO fee schedules to automatically generate draft DSL code, addressing the primary barrier to jurisdiction expansion.
-Human-in-the-loop workflow ensures deterministic, auditable calculations while leveraging LLM encoding capabilities.

-**Enhanced Reporting**: PDF generation for filings, invoice integration, portfolio analytics dashboards.

-**API Expansion**: GraphQL endpoints, webhooks for events, batch processing for large-scale analysis.

-**Research Applications**: Historical fee analysis for cost prediction, anomaly detection, optimal filing strategy recommendations.
+The most promising near-term enhancement involves leveraging Large Language Models to analyze WIPO fee schedules and automatically generate initial DSL implementations.
+Current jurisdiction onboarding requires a practitioner familiar with both the fee schedule and IPFLang syntax to manually encode the rules, typically taking several hours per jurisdiction.
+LLM-assisted generation could reduce this to minutes of initial generation followed by human verification, dramatically accelerating the expansion of jurisdiction coverage.
+A human-in-the-loop workflow would ensure the final calculations remain deterministic and auditable while leveraging LLM capabilities for the initial encoding from natural language fee schedules.

+Enhanced reporting capabilities represent another clear path for improvement.
+The system currently exports raw calculation results, but IP practitioners often need formatted documents for client communication, integration with invoicing systems, or portfolio analytics dashboards that visualize fee trends and forecast future costs.
+API expansion to include GraphQL endpoints would provide more flexible data querying, while webhook support for calculation events would enable real-time integration with downstream systems that need to react to fee estimates as they are computed.

+From a research perspective, the accumulation of historical calculation data opens opportunities for time-series analysis of fee trends, anomaly detection in fee schedule updates, and modeling optimal filing strategies based on cost-benefit analysis across different jurisdiction combinations.
+As the system gains adoption, anonymized aggregate data could support empirical studies of IP economics and international patent system evolution.

 ### 6.3 Research Directions

-**Computational Law Studies**: IPFees provides infrastructure for empirical studies of fee structure complexity, cross-jurisdiction comparative analysis, and economic modeling of patent system accessibility.

-**DSL Evolution**: Research opportunities include formal verification of DSL rules, automated testing generation from natural language specifications, and optimization of DSL interpreter performance.
+The open-source nature of IPFees creates unique opportunities for computational law research that would be impossible with proprietary systems.
+With fee calculation rules encoded in machine-readable format across 160+ jurisdictions, researchers can conduct empirical studies comparing fee structure complexity, analyzing correlations between fee structures and observed filing patterns, and examining how economic incentives embedded in patent systems influence applicant behavior.
+The ability to simulate fee scenarios across different jurisdictions enables counterfactual analysis of how fee structure changes might affect filing strategies and patent system accessibility.

+From a DSL design perspective, IPFLang represents one point in a large design space of possible regulatory encoding languages.
+Research questions include whether formal verification techniques could automatically prove correctness properties of fee calculation rules, how automated test generation from natural language specifications might improve confidence in implementations, and what performance optimization techniques apply specifically to regulatory DSL interpreters.
+The system provides concrete data on which language features prove most useful in practice versus which remain unused or frequently misused.

-**Legal Technology Adoption**: User studies examining how legal professionals interact with DSL-based configuration, adoption barriers in conservative legal environments, and training methodologies for non-technical users.
+Finally, IPFees offers an opportunity to study how legal professionals adopt and interact with DSL-based configuration tools in production settings.
+Questions about learning curves, common error patterns, adoption barriers in conservative legal environments, and training methodologies for non-technical users can be investigated through user studies and analysis of actual system usage.
+Understanding these human factors is essential for designing regulatory technology that practitioners will actually use rather than work around.

 ---